 Try to be product-oriented and not service-oriented.
 Even a service company can standardise them into an efficient product.

-If you have unaccounted stocks, you will have to regulate them if you do not want your company’s value to be reduced during the negotiation of the sale.
+If you have unaccounted stocks, you must regulate them if you do not want your company’s value to be reduced during the sale negotiation.
 Keep in mind that the buyer is not going to pay for unaccounted inventory.
-There will be tax contingencies, etc., so this would open up “hot” negotiation points in selling the company.
+There may be tax contingencies, so this would open up “hot” negotiation points in selling the company.

 Avoid stockouts.
 Plan your purchases and the stock you have in the warehouse so that any unforeseen event does not lead to a stockout with customers left out of supplies.
-For example, during the pandemic, some companies had to stop production due to the shortage of raw materials because they did not have a safety margin in their warehouses.
+For example, during the 2020 pandemic, some companies had to stop production due to the shortage of raw materials because they did not have a safety margin in their warehouses.

-Here, the quantity and quality of the clients you operate with is key to being attractive to an investor.
-If your client portfolio is made up of only a few companies, think about whether it is appropriate to look for alternatives.
 Create new products or services that allow you to have a diversified client portfolio and not depend on just a few.
-The investor will make sure that the company’s future is not compromised at the time of your exit and that they remain in charge of the company.
-In addition, when selling the company, excessive dependence on one customer may lead to a reduction in price or a conditional payment in the future depending on the maintenance of that customer.
-Ideally, make sure that no customer accounts for more than 15% of your income statement.
+The investor will ensure that the company’s future is not compromised at the time of your exit and that they remain in charge of the company.

 You should also analyse the quality of your customers.
 To do this, break down the margin you obtain with each one of them.

 Sometimes we see that companies recognise the entire bonds as revenue when they sell it, and, in reality, they should recognise it when they provide the service.
 Failure to do this correctly can result in profit adjustments for the year that affect your margin and EBITDA.
-As a result, your company’s value.
+This can affect your company’s value.